jpmccrea/Auburngrads.github.io/cv/index.md

 ### Air Force Research Laboratory - Wright-Patterson AFB, OH (2006-2008)

 - __Non-Destructive Evaluation Program Manager__
-    - Directs R&D efforts and facilitates transition of novel NDE inspection technologies and techniques
+    - Directs R & D efforts and facilitates transition of novel NDE inspection technologies and techniques
     - Develops broad research plan for inspection and characterization of new aircraft materials
-    - Lead engineer for three separate twelve–member teams charged with solving fleet-wide critical fracture issues at fuselage-wing attachment points for C-5, A-10, and KC-135 aircraft
+    - Lead engineer for three separate twelve-member teams charged with solving fleet-wide critical fracture issues at fuselage-wing attachment points for C-5, A-10, and KC-135 aircraft
     - Initiated $1.5M KC-135 research program to baseline fleet fatigue damage.
 Results of teardown evaluation enabled a five-year fleet life extension and $2M annual savings in maintenance costs

 - __Military Assistant to the Director__